GTM: A General Time-series Model for Enhanced Representation Learning of Time-Series Data: Experiments

 \subsection{Datasets description}

-We use the large-scale public time series dataset UTSD-12G for pre-training, ensuring no downstream task-related data is included to prevent leakage.
-For forecasting and imputation tasks, we use five widely used public datasets from \cite{Wu21}, and for anomaly detection tasks, we utilize five popular labeled datasets from \cite{Su19, Hundman18, Mathur16, Abdulaal21}.
-The detailed statistics of all these public datasets are provided in Appendix \ref{appendix:datasets}
+We use the large-scale public TS dataset, UTSD-12G, for pre-training, ensuring no downstream task-related data is included to prevent leakage.
+We conduct experiments on five widely used public datasets for forecasting and imputation~\citep{Wu21}, five popular labeled datasets for anomaly detection~\citep{Su19, Hundman18, Mathur16, Abdulaal21}, and ten standard datasets for classification~\citep{Bagnall18}.
+The detailed statistics of these public datasets are provided in Appendix \ref{appendix:datasets}.